Delaware • New Jersey • Pennsylvania

 SIFT Workgroup

 In 2022, the DRBC formed the Salinity Impacts Freshwater Toxicity (SIFT) Workgroup to collaboratively sift through the escalating issue of freshwater salinization and increasing chlorides in rivers and streams and discuss regulatory and road salt management options.
-The workgroup is made up of DRBC partner agencies, ngos and a few consulting groups and is meeting quarterly.
+The workgroup is made up of DRBC partner agencies, ngos and a few consulting groups and meets quarterly.

 DRBC Presentations/Information